caplogic/Mappedbus/README.md

 The project contains two samples: one byte array based and one message based.

-The message based one can be run as follows:
+The message based sample can be run as follows:

 In the first terminal:
 ```
 > java sample.messagebased.MessageWriter 0